ClinchIO/ClinchKit/README.md

 2. Add `ClinchKit.framework` to the `Embedded Binaries` section in your application target.
 You'll find `Embedded Binaries` in the `General` section of the target.

 3. Make sure you are linking the following frameworks: `CoreData`

+### CocoaPods

+Add the ClinchKit pod into your Podfile and run a `pod install` or `pod update` command.

+		pod `ClinchKit`

+Note: There is an current issue with CocoaPods and dynamic binary frameworks (of which ClinchKit) is one.
+(See [https://github.com/CocoaPods/CocoaPods/issues/1993](https://github.com/CocoaPods/CocoaPods/issues/1993) and [https://github.com/CocoaPods/CocoaPods/issues/3277](https://github.com/CocoaPods/CocoaPods/issues/3277) for more info).
+Until this works, you'll be better off using the manual installation method.

 ### Initialize ClinchKit